casid/jte/docs/jte-models.md

 # jte-models Facade Generator

-jte-models is a generator extension for jte which creates a typesafe facade for rendering templates.
+jte-models is a generator extension for jte that creates a typesafe facade for rendering templates.

 ## Setup